 Live Chat Response Time is a customer experience tool/metric which measures the time it takes for a company’s support agent to respond to a customer’s initial question or concern.
 Also known as “first response time” that can always be improved, it’s a tool that can be applied to email, chat and other conversation channels commonly found on websites

 As most businesses know, the modern shopper has a clear expectation regarding response times.
 Previously, businesses could wait as long as 12 hours to respond to an email.
 However, customers expect a first response time of 15 seconds or less when using a live chat application.

-With this in mind, companies must prioritize efficient use of human resources and effective training to ensure that their customer satisfaction rates trend upward.
+With this in mind, companies must prioritize efficient use of human resources and business processes, plus effective training to ensure that their customer satisfaction rates and reports trend upward.

 When a customer initiates an online chat conversation with a customer service agent through a company’s website, they anticipate a rapid response for one reason: they believe the communication channel should mirror the experience they have each day while using apps like Facebook Messenger or iMessage.
 Despite this expectation, many businesses have yet to meet consumer demands consistently.

 How does live chat work?
 For customer service?